cbteeple/pressure_controller_docs/docs/hardware.md

 ## Microcontroller
-I used the [Teensy 3.5](https://www.pjrc.com/store/teensy35.html) MCU becasue it's 32 bits with a built-in floating point unit for super fast floating point math (good for real-time control).
+I used the [Teensy 3.5](https://www.pjrc.com/store/teensy35.html) MCU because it's 32 bits with a built-in floating point unit for super fast floating point math (good for real-time control).
 It also has enough pins

 ## Custom Printed Circuit Board